 The goal in treating a binocular vision issue is to try and improve the eyes’ ability to work together.
 This can be achieved using prism, vision therapy, proper eyeglass prescriptions, and surgery if necessary.
 There are also qualified vision therapists in Manitoba and we can refer to them for further testing and management if required.

-Contact our office today if you suspect you or your child are dealing with a binocular vision issue and talk to your optometrist about helping you achieve perfect vision.
+Contact our office today if you suspect you or your child are dealing with a binocular vision issue and talk to your optometrist about helping you achieve your best vision.

 Vision loss rehabilitation is a category of vision care which can be used if a patient’s visual ability is reduced by eye disease or an eye condition.
 The goal of this intervention is to improve visual performance in specific tasks that a patient may have difficulty with, such as reading the newspaper, writing, or watching TV.